 - Make sure you have plenty of saliva in your mouth — that’s how the root surfaces will be remineralized and strengthened.
 If you are a mouth breather at night, try mouth taping to prevent dry mouth.

 - Brush with nano-hydroxyapatite (nHa) toothpaste.

 - Consider switching to a sonic toothbrush, which can gently help to break up plaque before it hardens into tartar buildup.
-(The Boka kit includes both a sonic toothbrush and nHa toothpaste.)

 Many dentists will prescribe a course of antibiotics after SRP in order to prevent infection from the increased bacterial load.
 This seems to produce good treatment outcomes, according to a 2010 study.

 How much does a dental scaling and root planing cost?

 While a typical cleaning is around $100-150, depending on where you live, an SRP treatment will range from $150-250 per quadrant.
 This means your deep teeth cleaning can range from $600-1,000 per treatment, and more if upgraded numbing agents are used (which is an optional service some dentists offer).

 This is almost always covered by dental insurance at 80% once every 36 months.
 In general, dental insurance will then cover 4 normal cleanings each year, known as “perio maintenance.”